About the Farm

 Fresh produce grown on the Farm is distributed to local food banks for further distribution to those in need.
 In 2017 over 60,000 pounds of produce was grown and distributed.
 Crops planned for the coming year include: squash, watermelon, cabbage, broccoli, cauliflower, cantaloupe, potatoes, cucumbers, onions, peppers, sweet potatoes, eggplant and tomatoes.

 The Education Farm depends on the support of volunteers as well as financial contributions from our community.
-In order to get on our volunteer contact list or make a contribution please go to the How to Help section on our menu.
+In order to get on our volunteer contact list or make a contribution, please visit our How to Help section.

 Each year, the Fauquier Education Farm files a Form 990 with the IRS which provides information about the Farm's financial standing and activities.
 Forms from the past few years are available here.